-Previous studies have shown the impact of educational ethics and effective teaching, in addition to personal and organizational factors,28,31,39,40 the educational environment and educational efficiency the classroom and social environment.
-Researchers believe that professionalism can be promoted by designing of programs and can have positive effects, such as facilitating the education process gaining student confidence, improving educational performance, improving the quality of education, and increasing the motivation of students.
+Previous studies have shown the impact of educational ethics and effective teaching, in addition to personal and organizational factors,^{28,31,39,40} the educational environment^{41,42} and educational efficiency10 the classroom43 and social environment.44 Researchers believe that professionalism can be promoted by designing of programs^{10,45} and can have positive effects, such as facilitating the education process46 gaining student confidence, improving educational performance,46 improving the quality of education, and increasing the motivation of students.8

 As seen in the graphic model, components can be classified in four dimensions of personal, social interactions, teaching skills, and professional characteristics.
 The purpose of the model is to outline the developmental goals in all dimensions.
 Given that one of the tasks of the faculty members is transferring positive values to students and efforts to internalize human values, it is essential that faculty members pay greater attention to aspects of their personal ethics and behavior and to understand that their ethics and behavior play an important role in the ethical education of students.
-Evidence suggests that faculty members have acknowledged this fact and believe that many of their behaviors are indirectly transmitted to students as a hidden curriculum..
-This aspect is consistent with the result of Mirtaheri et al and Mesbahi et al and Shahali et al.
+Evidence suggests that faculty members have acknowledged this fact and believe that many of their behaviors are indirectly transmitted to students as a hidden curriculum.15.
+This aspect is consistent with the result of Mirtaheri et al28 and Mesbahi et al31 and Shahali et al.30

-The social interactions dimension which presented under the themes of mutual respect, altruism, justice, and educational justice was also mentioned in studies by Mirataheri et al, Mesbahi et al, the NASDTEC, Schwimmer and Maxwell, Murray et al and Fallona.
+The social interactions dimension which presented under the themes of mutual respect, altruism, justice, and educational justice was also mentioned in studies by Mirataheri et al,28 Mesbahi et al,31 the NASDTEC,25 Schwimmer and Maxwell,48 Murray et al23 and Fallona.49 education principles and valid evaluation of students.

-The teaching skills domain presented with subcategories of avoiding imposing a high volume of lessons, avoiding slacking off in class, providing enough time to train students in the class these are consistence with NASDTEC, Schwimmer and Maxwell, Murray et al and Fallona.
-A point that should be considered in the discussion of the ethics of teaching skills can be the proficiency in the education principles and valid evaluation of students.
 Most university instructors are employed without prior preparation for such education principles and often only academic and research abilities are considered.
 Most medical faculty members learn the process of teaching and education process through trial and error by imitating their mentors and working with students.
 However, being familiar with a teaching profession and proficiency in one of the effective ways to meet the needs of students can lead to promoting and improving the education quality.